“Whohhhhhhhh – HAH!!!”

 Plus, it just makes you seem more of a bad-ass, right?!
 I mean, imagine a Bruce Lee movie, where he fought but didn’t make any sounds.
 Unnatural, dude!!

-Recently, however, I’ve joined another martial arts-related class from a different discipline: karate.
-I was immediately surprised by just how different they did everything.
-Sure, they teach you how to defend against an attacker, but the movements, placements, vocalizations, mental processing… they all look so different from what I had learned.
+But recently I joined another class from a different discipline: karate.
+Know what I found?
+They do everything SO different!
+You still are accomplishing the same goal: defence against an attacker, but the movements, placements, vocalizations, mental processing… they are all so different from what I learned in kung fu.

-And yet, it works.
-And still is awesome.
+And yet… it works.
+And is awesome in its own way.

-In a similar fashion, in part two of a series, we look today at how choosing to play guitar is like choosing a weapon, or a form of martial arts.
+In a similar fashion, in this SECOND PART of our series, we look today at how choosing to play guitar is like choosing a weapon, or a form of martial arts.
 There are many ways to wield your instrument, practice it, and you probably won’t have the time or desire to take them all on.
 So how do you choose which disciplines to take on?

 If you haven’t gone through my first article on how to play guitar, check it out HERE.
-Otherwise, let’s get started…
+If you have, then let’s bow a dojo greeting and get swingin’… !

 The Sensei is there to keep you on track, to make sure you’re aligned with the teachings, and to help guide you toward proficiency and mastery.

-In music, one of our most excellent Senseis is… the METRONOME!
+In music, one of our most excellent Sensei masters is… the METRONOME!
 As you progress through any musical studies, if you apply the metronome to all your practice sessions, you will be able to attain mastery that others, who don’t use one, will only dream about.

 A metronome is simply a time-keeping device.
 It doesn’t slow down or speed up, but rather keeps a consistent, steady tempo for you to practice to.

-It’s also like having your own private drummer that follows you around, only it won’t ask you to move heavy gear, lend money, or let him or her crash at your place tonight.
-I’ll leave that for real drummers.
+It’s also like having your own private drummer that follows you around, only it won’t ask you to move heavy gear, lend money, or let him or her crash at your place tonight like real drummers do.
 LOL

 Each time you’re learning an exercise, play it first with the metronome at a lower number, say, around 60, or 70.
 Then, as you master that speed, bump it up by two or three numbers and practice that until you make no mistakes.
 Then bump it up again.